Bone: Metabolic

+Tissue

-Bone is not uniformly solid, but consists of a flexible matrix (about 30%) and bound minerals (about 70%) which are intricately woven and endlessly remodeled by a group of specialized bone cells.
+Bone is not uniformly solid, but consists of a flexible matrix (about 30%) and bound minerals (about 70%), which are intricately woven and continuously remodeled by a group of specialized bone cells.
 Their unique composition and design allows bones to be relatively hard and strong, while remaining lightweight.
 Bone matrix is 90 to 95% composed of elastic collagen fibers, also known as ossein, and the remainder is ground substance.
 The elasticity of collagen improves fracture resistance.
-The matrix is hardened by the binding of inorganic mineral salt, calcium phosphate, in a chemical arrangement known as bone mineral, a form of calcium hydroxylapatite.
+The matrix is hardened by the binding of inorganic mineral salt, calcium phosphate, in a chemical arrangement known as bone mineral, a form of calcium apatite.
 It is the mineralization that gives bones rigidity.

-Bone is actively constructed and remodeled throughout life by special bone cells known as osteoblasts and osteoclasts.
-Within any single bone, the tissue is woven into two main patterns, known as cortical and cancellous bone, each with a different appearance and characteristics.
+Within any single bone, the tissue is woven into two main patterns: cortical and cancellous bone, each with distinct appearances and characteristics.
+Bone is actively constructed and remodeled throughout life by specialized bone cells known as osteoblasts and osteoclasts.

 Cortex

 The hard outer layer of bones is composed of cortical bone, which is also called compact bone as it is much denser than cancellous bone.
 It forms the hard exterior (cortex) of bones.
 The cortical bone gives bone its smooth, white, and solid appearance, and accounts for 80% of the total bone mass of an adult human skeleton.
 It facilitates bone's main functions—to support the whole body, to protect organs, to provide levers for movement, and to store and release chemical elements, mainly calcium.
 It consists of multiple microscopic columns, each called an osteon or Haversian system.
-Each column is multiple layers of osteoblasts and osteocytes around a central canal called the haversian canal.
+Each column is multiple layers of osteoblasts and osteocytes around a central canal called the osteonic canal.
 Volkmann's canals at right angles connect the osteons together.
 The columns are metabolically active, and as bone is reabsorbed and created the nature and location of the cells within the osteon will change.
 Cortical bone is covered by a periosteum on its outer surface, and an endosteum on its inner surface.
 The endosteum is the boundary between the cortical bone and the cancellous bone.
 The primary anatomical and functional unit of cortical bone is the osteon.